pachyderm/pachyderm/examples/deferred-processing/deferred_processing_plus_transactions/README.md

     fcaf537975554935b0f15d184d7a0984 edges_dp   38 minutes ago 3 seconds 0       1 + 0 / 1 57.27KiB 22.22KiB success
     ```

-6. Finish the commit that you started during the transaction.
+7. Finish the commit that you started during the transaction to start the job:
-    That will start the job.

     ```
     $ pachctl finish commit images_dp_2@master